LtSnakePlissken/Q/docs/how-to-be-an-expert-in-expert-panel.md

 ## Introduction

-Any Q token holder can act as an expert in n expert panel dedicated to a special topic.
+Any Q token holder can act as an expert in an expert panel dedicated to a special topic.
 In order to become an expert, a Q token holder needs to be proposed to enter a panel and needs to be voted in.
 Please have a look at the according [governance tutorial](how-to-exercise-governance-rights.md) to learn more on proposals and voting mechanisms in Q.

 ## Proposal creation